mvolkmann/blog/src/htmx.md

 Supported event modifiers include:

 - `changed` - only send request if the element value has changed
-- `delay:{time}` - wait at least this long before each request is sent
+- `delay:{time}` - wait at least this long before each request is sent (debouncing)
 - `from:{css-selector}` - listen for the event on a different element
 - `throttle:{time}` - only send the last event received in the specified time and then wait again

-For example, the following trigger is useful for implementing active search:
+For example, the following trigger is useful for implementing active search.

 ```html
 hx-trigger="keyup changed delay:500ms"